zippy1978/shift/doc/developer/developer_guide.md

 ApplicationContext.getHTTPWorkspaceProxyServer().stop();
 ```

-The port of the server is determined at runtime (on start) depending on port number availability (see `com.backelite.shift.util.NetworkUtil.findAvailablePort(…)` for more information).
+The port of the server is determined at runtime (on start) depending on port number availability (see `org.shiftedit.util.NetworkUtil.findAvailablePort(…)` for more information).

 ## Artifacts

-Classes related to workspace artifacts are located in `com.backelite.shift.workspace.artifact`.
+Classes related to workspace artifacts are located in `org.shiftedit.workspace.artifact`.

 ![Artifact inheritance diagram](img/artifact_uml.jpg)